FlowFuse/website/src/handbook/sales/demo.md

 Please also make this team your 'default team' under your user settings.

-Create one instance called ‘Central-<demo-customer-name>’, and another instance called "Data-Acquisition".
+Create one instance called ‘Central-<demo-customer-name>’, and another instance called "Data-Acquisition-<demo-customer-name>".

 Make sure you have an example device ready, [install the latest device agent](/docs/user/devices/).
 Do not yet install the device within FlowFuse, that's done during the demo using the web ui.